MLRegTest: A Benchmark for the Machine Learning of Regular Languages: Introduction

 Formal languages provide a way to achieve such a classification, and the 16 classes used in this article are characterized by the kinds of long-term dependencies required to successfully distinguish strings.
 MLRegTest organizes its languages along two dimensions.
 One is according to their logical complexity.
-Can the formal language be expressed with a sentence of monadic second order logic, first order logic, propositional logic, or a particular kind of monomial?
+Can the formal language be expressed with a sentence of monadic second order logic, first order logic, or a propositional logic, potentially with restrictions?
 The other is according to the kind of logical literal.
-Are the primitives in the logical language based on the notion of a string (successive symbols), a tier-string (successive salient symbols), a subsequence (not-necessarily adjacent symbols in order), or combinations thereof?
+Are the primitives in the logical language based on the notion of a string (successive symbols), a tier-string (successive salient symbols after deleting all symbols not in the so-called tier), a subsequence (not-necessarily adjacent symbols in order), or combinations thereof?
 The logical complexity and choice of literal provides a systematic way to understand different kinds of long-distance dependencies in regular languages.
 In this way, we can study precisely the challenges certain kinds of long-distance dependencies, in terms of their logical complexity, bring to the learning of sequential classifiers.

 We examine one such experimental design to broadly consider the question of where the difficulties lie for neural networks (NNs) learning to classify sequences drawn from regular languages from positive and negative examples.
-While we acknoweldge that there may exist some ML system we did not consider whose performance erases the distinctions we find, our main objective was the development of the benchmark.
-Our investigation suggests that it will be an important milestone if other researchers are able to find a ML system that succeeds across the board on MLRegTest.
+While we acknowledge that there may exist some ML system we did not consider whose performance erases the distinctions we find, our main objective was the development of the benchmark.
+Our investigation suggests that it will be an important milestone if other researchers are able to find an ML system that succeeds across the board on MLRegTest.

 From our experiments, we were able to draw two main conclusions.
 First, neural networks generally perform worse on the test sets which examine the border of the language.
 Consequently, performance on randomly generated test data can mislead researchers into believing correct generalization has been obtained, and stricter testing can reveal it has not.
 This is not the first time such an observation has been made \citep[and others]{pmlr-v80-weiss18a}, but the degree to which it is observed here is striking.